 - Try a topical treatment, like a muscle rub, ibuprofen gel, or CBD oil to help with inflammation and sore muscles.
 Massage it gently into the area to help maintain the good your massage did for you.

-These 6 tips will help you to avoid stiffness and soreness after a massage, and ensure all the good your massage did for you lasts.
+These 6 tips will help you to avoid post-massage soreness after a massage, and ensure all the good your massage did for you lasts.
 At A Valley of Vitality Wellness Studio, we offer a wide range of treatments from prenatal massage and lymphatic drainage to Thai massage and reflexology.
 If you’re in the Prescott, Arizona area, we’d love to help you maintain a high sense of wellbeing.
 To schedule an appointment or view our full range of treatment options, click here.